hotrodorm/hotrod/hotrod-project/docs/docs-4/livesql/syntax/subqueries.md

 ## Overview

-Since its inception in version 3.0 LiveSQL has included the syntax for subqueries, applied to a limited number of cases.
+Since its inception in version 3.0 LiveSQL has included the syntax for subqueries, but only for a few use cases.
 Starting in version 4.1 LiveSQL now offers a full syntax that covers most &mdash; if not all &mdash; the types of subqueries.

 ### LiveSQL 3.0